marick/mockery_extras/stubbing_complex_structures.md

 # Stubbing complex structures

-Sometimes, despite what you might want, you end up with a complex structure -- sometimes call a "God object" -- that's used in many places in your code.
+Sometimes, despite what you might want, you end up with a complex structure -- sometimes called a "God object" -- that's used in many places in your code.
 If that client code contains text like `user.privileges[:author].read`, you have two problems:

-1. Any attempt to change the "shape" of the complex structure becomes hard because there are many places to change.
-That further locks you into the complexity because it's too painful to undo it by, for example, breaking the single structure into several.
+1. Any attempt to change the "shape" of the complex structure becomes hard because there are so many places to change.
+That locks you into complexity because it's too painful to undo it by, for example, breaking the single structure into several.

 2. Tests have to construct sample data.
-In a dynamically typed language, they don't have to create a complete God object: they need only supply the fields the code under test uses.
-But, once again, changes to the structure can require a lot of changes to the test.
+In a dynamically typed language, they don't have to create a complete God object; they need only supply the fields the code under test actually uses.
+But, once again, changes to the structure can require a lot of changes to tests.

 Here, I'll show how to avoid such coupling, using the code in `MockeryExtras.Getters` and `MockeryExtras.Given`.
-The emphasis is both on simplifying change and on avoiding a lot of busywork.
+The emphasis is on both simplifying change and avoiding busywork.

 ## TL;DR